 If we are being honest, we all have tried to please someone.
 Whether it is our spouse, someone we are dating, our boss… Personally I do not think that is a bad thing to make efforts to please those that you love.
-To honor them, while demonstrating you love, not just in words, but in actions and deeds.
+To honor them, while demonstrating your love, not just in words, but in actions and deeds.
 However there is a trap with living your days as a “People Pleaser”.
-It is not only mentally unhealthy, and self defeating, it is an impossible feat.
+It is not only can ot be mentally unhealthy, and self defeating, it is an impossible feat.
 We were not designed by God to be People Pleasers.

 Remember, Christ did not please everyone, nor did He make strides to do so.
 He had a mission to be about His Father’s business, and create a pathway to The Father.
-In fact, he made a lot of people mad, especially much of the “religious” of that time.
+In fact, He made a lot of people mad, especially much of the “religious” of that time.
 Jesus spoke truth in love, and yes with tough love at times, and it was not always pleasing.

 Some professionals say that arduous efforts at pleasing others comes from a sense of lacking confidence, while others say it comes from a source of over confidence to the point of narcissism.
 While some professionals has labeled is as a symptom of a mental illness or past abuses.

 It matters little what others think of me, or say about me.
 I do what I do, live the way I live, say what I say, because I know who I am, where I came from, what I am about, and to Whom I serve.
 And yes, I have, and do offend people.
 I am not loved, nor liked by all, and that is okay.
 We were not designed to be everyone’s cup of tea.
-As they say, haters will hate.
+As they say, haters will hate, and doubters will doubt.
 In life you will always have the critics, especially if you are doing something right, daring, or for the Cause of Christ just as He was.
 Do it anyway, as we were not designed to be pleasers of people, but lovers of God.